bdsmgeek/fuck-rpg/README.md

 - Need to pause and talk something through.
 - Indicate that they would like to be more involved.

+> [!IMPORTANT]
+>
-> ❗NOTE❗: No one should feel bad about using these safewords, everyone's safety and sanity come first and foremost.
+> No one should feel bad about using these safewords, everyone's safety and sanity come first and foremost.
 Establishing a buddy system or some physical representations of the safewords can help if people have problems with verbal communication or confrontation.

 Its recommended you use an establish framework for this for simplicity and clear communication, one such framework is the BDSM traffic light 🚦 system: